بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Eventually, Muhammad (peace be upon him) gained power and “cleared the Ka’aba of all its idols” so that he could “choose one god for the Arab world” (the alleged moon god).
 However, he also discarded “the moon god idol”, but kept the name of the god (Allah).

-Soon afterwards, Chick claims, the new religion “caught fire” and Muhammad’s army “used the sword without mercy” to spread his religion.
+Soon afterward, Chick claims, the new religion “caught fire” and Muhammad’s army “used the sword without mercy” to spread his religion.
 Chick quotes Surah Al-Anfal, 8:12 to show the alleged merciless violence of the Muslim armies:

 “I will instill terror into the hearts of the unbelievers: smite ye above their necks and smite all their finger-tips off them.”